-King Island Garlic "Good, clean food, that's what we're known for."
+King Island Garlic "Good clean food, that's what we're known for."

-Wholesome tasty garlic of several interesting varieties Grown under the clear sky and fresh air of King Island, in the path of the Roaring 40's, using NOpesticide or herbicide, NO fumigant or GMO
+My garlic is grown under the clear sky and fresh air of King Island, Bass Strait,Tasmania, in the path of the Roaring 40's, using NOpesticide or herbicide, NO fumigant or GMO

 "Is purple garlic best?"
 Not necessarily!
 Garlic comes in many colours - purple, white, pink, tan or red.
 While interesting and beautiful, colour is not the most important factor of good garlic.
-Some garlic groups include several varieties, with a subtle range of flavours, shapes, sizes, colours and keeping qualities.
-Some are early maturing, some are harvested late, some are short-storing, others are medium or long keeping.
+Some garlic groups include many varieties with a range of subtle flavours, shapes, sizes and storage qualities.
+Some are early maturing, some are harvested later, some are short-storing, others keep longer, even up to a year.
 Some are mild and sweetly tasting when cooked whole, where others are strong and pungent!
 So if you know your garlic and carefully choose your varieties, you can grow fresh garlic to last through the year, to suit any dish!
 No longer just hardneck or softneck, purple or white!
-Garlic is not just garlic!